BRAEMBL/ena-tools/README.md

 study_name=<Name of your configuration file without the suffix ".cfg">
 ```

-If you are using the default settings, you should have the following files (Test, by copy and pasting the block belor):
+If you are using the default settings, you should have the following files (Test, by copy and pasting the block below):

 ```bash
 #